We are excited to get to know you! But first, here's a little bit about us...

 When I'm not in the office, I'm usually at a board meeting for a local non-profit, chauffeuring my five children around Anchorage, or traveling with my husband in search of live music and excellent coffee.

 I started working at Midwifery and Women's Health Care in September of 2016.
 I am a life long Alaskan and have no intentions of leaving this state.
 I am the youngest of 3 girls.
 Spending time with my family is one of my favorite things to do.
 I have a beautiful daughter Jillian who was born in June 2016.
 I love that I am able to spend my days working around expecting mothers and infants.
 I hope to one day become a birthing assistant for Anchorage Birth Center.

 I started working at Midwifery & Women’s Health Care in February of 2012 as a billing assistant.
 I transitioned into the role of Business Manager in May of 2015.
-I have 3 children- a 9 year old girl, a 6 (almost 7) year old boy and a little girl born in September!
+I have 3 children- a 9 year old girl, a 7year old boy and a little girl born (with the love and guidance of the amazing midwives here at MWHC) in September of 2016!
 As a born and raised Alaskan, and married to one as well, our family likes to enjoy the beautiful outdoors of Alaska: hiking, camping, 4 wheeling, snow machining, boating, flying and everything in between!
 Prior to working for MWHC I owned and managed an eco-friendly children’s store called “Sugar and Spice, A Children’s Ecotique” that was located in the University Center.
 This is a team of amazing women and I am grateful to be a part of it!

 Sarah Stevens, IBCLC